 Masturbation is completely normal and healthy behaviour.
-84% of Americans have admitted to masturbating at least once in their life.
 Sexual desires and cravings have existed for millennia without causing adverse health conditions.

 More recently, there has been renewed interest in masturbation's effects on kidney health.
 Is there a link between masturbating and kidneys, and if so, is it damaging?